dialpad/dialtone/packages/dialtone-css/README.md

 # Dialtone CSS

-This is the home for Dialtone CSS, Dialpad's design system.
-It includes the resources needed to create consistent, predictable interfaces that conform to Dialpad’s design principles, language, styles, and best practices.
+This is the library for Dialtone's CSS.
+Any classes or styles used within Dialtone should be stored here and documented on our site under `apps/dialtone-documentation`.

 ## Installation